joshuef/safe-js/README.md

 ## API

-### safeAuth.authorise
+### auth.js

-Authorises the app with the SAFE launcher.
+#### authorise

+[Authorise the app](https://api.safedev.org/auth/authorize-app.html) with the SAFE launcher.
+If a `tokenKey` is passed it will check for an existing token in localstorage, if a valid key is found, it will

 -  `packageData` - Object containing your app information.
-This is how the application will appear in the launcher.
+This is how the application will authorised in the launcher.
 - `tokenKey` - Optional string to ID the returned auth token in localStorage (NB. with SBB you'll need to manually save this to the browser's localStorage)

 eg: